wkawabe/wkawabe.github.io/_pages/about.md

   <br><span style="font-size: 85%; color: grey;">Lab members including me gave a presentation about published topics.</span>

 * [A workshop in Miraikan (The National Museum of Emerging Science and Innovation, Japan)](https://www.miraikan.jst.go.jp/research/facilities/tours/#t3), Mar.
 2024
-  <br><span style="font-size: 85%; color: grey;">This event is a workshop using a tangibles interactive machine learning system that uses sound as input and motion as output.</span>
+  <br><span style="font-size: 85%; color: grey;">This event is a workshop using a tangible interactive machine learning system that uses sound as input and motion as output.</span>

 * A workshop in Miraikan (The National Museum of Emerging Science and Innovation, Japan), Jul.
 2022
   <br><span style="font-size: 85%; color: grey;">The event allowed Miraikan visitors to easily try out interactive machine learning systems on the spot.</span>